 In every Irish establishment, and many others, around St. Patrick’s Day, corned beef and cabbage will make its way onto the menu, marking a ‘tip of the cap’ to the Irish around St. Patrick’s Day.
-Another annual occurrence is Irish people giving out that this is not in fact an Irish dish at all, but is this true?
+Another annual occurrence is Irish people complaining that this is not, in fact, an Irish dish at all, but is this true?

 Beef was not readily available in Ireland and was considered a luxury.
 That’s why the traditional Irish meal centered around ham, the bacon.